 Post-thrombotic syndrome can be a long-term problem that lasts for years.
 It can cause sores that are painful and hard to treat.

 Pain, discomfort, swelling, or itching.

-Brownish discoloration of the skin.
+Brownish discoloration or darkening of the skin.

 Fragile skin on the area, which bruises easily.
 The skin may be dry and may peel.

 Compression stockings may be used to reduce swelling and relieve symptoms.